Unifying Dataset Pruning and Distillation for Efficient Large-scale Compression: Framework: Prune, Combine, and Augment

-Scaling-law usually refers to scaling up the model~\cite{kaplan2020scaling}; however, we refer to the scaling-law of the dataset~\cite{sorscher2022beyond}, especially when scaling down.
+The scaling-law usually refers to scaling up the model~\citep{kaplan2020scaling}; however, we refer to the data-scaling-law~\citep{sorscher2022beyond} which scales the dataset, specifically when scaling down under hard-label-only settings.
 After acquiring a small-scale dataset, it remains crucial to unveil its potential and effectively harness the available information.
-Augmentation typically serves as the tool to achieve this, but it is imperative that these techniques are harmoniously integrated with the dataset's intrinsic properties, ensuring alignment with pruning principles.
-For example, RDED~\cite{sun2023diversity} introduces ``patch shuffling" to enhance the dataset's diversity.
-However, during training, the \texttt{Random Resized Crop} operation, when directly applied to the combined image, can inadvertently transform simpler images into more complex ones, thereby violating the pruning rule.
+Augmentation typically serves as the tool to achieve the goal, but it is imperative that augmentation outcomes should closely adhere to the data-scaling-law.
+For example, RDED~\citep{sun2023diversity} selects simple image patches and combines them; however, during training, the \texttt{Random Resized Crop} operation directly applies to the combined image, inadvertently transforming simple images into more complex ones.

-To counteract this issue, we propose a \textit{patch extraction} strategy, which involves opting for random patch selection rather than shuffling, as depicted in the lower branch of Figure~\ref{fig:patch-extract}.
-This approach selects a single image patch for subsequent augmentation, with the image resolution being interpolated using the \textit{RandomResizedCrop} technique.
-This differs from IDC's approach~\cite{kimICML22}, which decodes a single combined image into multiple images.
-In contrast, random patch extraction confines the cropping scope to within a single patch, thereby effectively limiting the cropping area without introducing significant training overhead.
+To counteract this issue, we propose to randomly restrict the cropping area within a single patch, and we refer to it as constrained augmentation.
+The illustration is provided in Figure~\ref{fig:pca-detail} (right).
+Our constrained augmentation uses a single augmented image instead of four per epoch for training.
+Therefore, no additional training overhead is imposed when compared to RDED~\citep{sun2023diversity}.

 We emphasize the importance of using an effective augmentation strategy.
 When dealing with a small number of images, achieving good performance can be challenging.
-A well-crafted augmentation method can greatly enhance the potential of the images.
-Furthermore, the augmentation process should be aware of scaling laws, as most pruning scores are derived from training that includes data augmentation.
+A well-crafted augmentation method, which adheres to data-scaling-law, can greatly enhance the potential of the images.